 Reportable Events that meet the definition of an unanticipated problem involving risks to subjects or others need to be reported through eIRB using the reportable event pathway and should not be reported to the IRB for the first time through a continuing review.
 Only minor adverse events, protocol deviations and other events that do not impact subject safety or study validity, such as a study visit outside of an approved visit window, should be reported at the time of continuing review.
 A Reportable Event can be submitted to the IRB at the same time as the continuing review.

 Continuing Approval when an External IRB is the Reviewing IRB

 A formal continuing review submission is not required for studies where an external IRB is the Reviewing IRB.
-Instead, the study team only needs to "Update Study" in eIRB.
+Instead, the study team only needs to use the "Update Study" activity in eIRB.
 The approval letter from the Reviewing IRB along with the most recent study progress report and consent form(s) need to be uploaded.
-The approval letter from the Reviewing IRB must be submitted prior to study expiration date.
+The approval letter from the Reviewing IRB should be submitted prior to study expiration date.

-If a study expires with an outside IRB of record, this may result in CHOP cancelling the authorization agreement and requiring full IRB review at CHOP.
+If a study expires with an outside IRB of record, this may result in CHOP reevaluating the authorization agreement and requiring IRB oversight at CHOP.

 Study Completion (Closure)

 A study can be closed when all human subjects activities have been completed.
 This includes analysis or use of identifiable data, subject records, test results or other identifiable information.
-Completion reports need to be submitted to the IRB to close out expedited and full board studies.
+Completion reports need to be submitted to the IRB to close out studies which have expiration dates.

-The completion report should include the progress made on the study since the last continuing review, a discussion of which activities are still ongoing (such as analysis of de-identified data), and the reason for closing the study (completion of human subjects research activities).
+The completion report should include the progress made on the study since the last continuing review, a discussion of which activities are still ongoing (such as analysis of data without identifiers), and the reason for closing the study (completion of human subjects research activities).
 If the study has resulted in a publication, the IRB recommends attaching the publication with the completion submission.
 This can be attached in eIRB Section 8.01.

 Lapses in IRB Approval of Research